scaleoutsean/eseries-perf-analyzer/README.md

 ### Environment variables and configuration files

 - `./epa/.env` has some env data used by its Makefile for InfluxDB and Grafana.
-Use `make` to start, stop, clean, remove, and restart these two
+Use `make` to start, stop, clean, remove, and restart these two containers
 - `./collector` is simpler: use `docker-compose` to build/start/stop/remove collector and dbmanager containers and don't forget `config.json`
 - When editing `./collector/docker-compose.yml`, provide the following for each E-Series array:
   - `USERNAME` - SANtricity account for monitoring such as `monitor` (read-only access to SANtricity)